Recognize Improvement Opportunities

 Standing on the shoulders of giants

-When David Anderson considered what principles to integrate to IT Kanban, he looked to industry leaders and change makers throughout the years.
+When David Anderson considered what principles to integrate into IT Kanban, he looked to industry leaders and change-makers throughout the years.
 One of those people was Eliyahu M Goldratt, known for his Theory of Constraints.
 Change and improvement can be daunting, but one of Kanban’s strengths is that you don’t need to change right away, you start from exactly where you are - change nothing, and simply observe.
 From observation, you can move on to working with the 5 Focusing Steps.

 What are the Five Focusing Steps?